LvYe-Go/Foreign-Exchange/Final Project/readme.md

 TopicVisual.java:  Main methods including train data and coverting data.

-2. Project explanation in lab_notebook.md
+2. Project explanation  and reason in lab_notebook.md

+3. I visulaized the data heirachical topics by three types of graph
+   - Bubble
+   - Chart
+   - Zoomble

+   Please refer to the screenshot/types to review the result

 Thanks.